School of Medicine Drug Testing Policy

 Clerkship sites/course numbers with drug test requirement.
 No information concerning drug testing will be shared with the clerkship rotation facility other than to verify that the results were negative.
 The SOM can NOT verify drug test results from outside agencies.

-Students will have access to their drug test report on their MyCB account on CastleBranch website.
-The School will also have access to the report via the CastleBranch website.
+The School and the students will have access to the report by submitting a request through HireRight.
 The School will record compliance status in Evalue but will not upload the reports to Evalue in order to protect students' privacy.

 UW Policy on Cannabis Use